tshepang/blog/content/misc/the one I revere the most, after losing Madiba.rst

 `Desmond Tutu`__, who frequently speaks against injustice, and also happens to be a winner of that most prestigious of awards.

-There is one other candidate, `Noam Chomsky`__.
-I deeply respect his intellect and activism... watching and listening to some of his political work some time in 2012 led me to consider him the most valuable person alive.
+There is one other candidate, `Noam Chomsky`__, whose intellect and activism I deeply respect.
+Watching and listening to some of his political work some time in 2012 led me to consider him the most valuable person alive.
 His influence is likely smaller than that of the above-mentioned candidates, but being the world's foremost